reneeh3/is477/README.md

    - The workflow is fully automated and does not require any pre-existing CSV files
    - All datasets are acquired programmatically during execution
-   - No manual OpenRefine steps are required
+   - No manual OpenRefine steps are required to execute
    - Run using `python3 -m snakemake` if `snakemake` is not on your PATH
    - The pipeline is designed to run in a clean environment
+   - SHA256 hashes are generated and printed during dataset download to verify data integrity and ensure that the same data files are used across runs, supporting reproducibility

 ---